Finland at the Olympics: Nordic combined

 Nordic combined has been included in the Olympic programme since the inaugural 1924 Winter Games.
 There are no women's events in the sport.

-Beginning in the first Winter Olympic games, Finland has taken part in Nordic combined in 20 previous games, with a medal record of 4 golds, 8 silvers and 2 bronzes, latest medal won in 2006.
+Beginning in the first Winter Olympic games, Finland has taken part in Nordic combined in 24 previous games, with a medal record of 4 golds, 9 silvers and 4 bronzes, latest medals won in 2026.
 In 2010, Finland took part in all 3 Nordic combined events with a team of 4, their highest placing being 4th (in individual large hill/10 km).